Decision 963/QĐ-BCT

 Three things are explicitly unchanged.
 First, the VND/kWh rate levels at peak, standard and off-peak by voltage class and customer category remain those set by Decision 1279/QĐ-BCT (signed 9 May 2025, effective 10 May 2025) — a 22 kV manufacturing customer continues to pay roughly VND 3,398/kWh peak, VND 1,857/kWh standard, and VND 1,190/kWh off-peak.
 Second, the three-tier structure is retained — Vietnam has not moved to a two-tier or capacity-based structure with this decision (that change is governed separately by Decree 146/2025/NĐ-CP for the manufacturing pilot).
 Third, Sunday's no-peak treatment is preserved.

-In practice: customers seeing higher monthly bills after 22 April 2026 are seeing the effect of changed time bands on their existing consumption profile, not changed rates.
+In practice: when the new framework takes effect, customers will see higher monthly bills as a result of changed time bands on existing consumption profiles, not changed rates.
 The rate card has not moved.

 Why MOIT moved peak hours later